 TIA supports and promotes proper dietary habits contributing to reducing childhood obesity and contributing to students health status and academic performance.
-All foods and beverages available to students on school grounds during the instructional day, except public events, should meet the TIA regulations and guidance for Nutrition Standards.
-Emphasis should be placed on foods that are nutrient dense per calorie.
-To ensure safe, nutritious foods, consideration of available foods and beverages should be based on national health initiatives, nutrient contribution, variety, appeal, safety, and packaging.
-Guidelines for reimbursable school meals will not be less restrictive than the regulations and guidance issued by the USDA.
+All foods and beverages available to students on school grounds during the instructional day, except public events, will meet the TIA regulations and guidance for Nutrition Standards.
+Emphasis will be placed on foods that are nutrient dense per calorie.
+To ensure safe, nutritious foods, consideration of available foods and beverages will be based on national and local health initiatives, nutrient contribution, variety, appeal, safety, and packaging.
+Guidelines for reimbursable school meals will meet the regulations and guidance issued by the USDA and state.

 Setting Goals in the School Meals Program

-All students shall possess the knowledge and skills necessary to make nutritious and enjoyable food choices for a lifetime.
-In addition, all school staff is encouraged to model healthy eating behavior as a valuable part of daily life.
-School leaders shall plan for healthy eating:
+All students will learn the knowledge and skills that are necessary to make nutritious and enjoyable food choices throughout their lifetime.
+In addition, all school staff are encouraged to model healthy eating behavior as a valuable part of daily life.
+School leaders shall plan for healthy eating by:

-- A food service program that employs well-prepared staff who efficiently serve appealing choices of nutritious foods;
+- Providing a food service program that employs well-prepared staff who efficiently serve appealing choices of nutritious foods;

 - An overall school environment that encourages students to make healthy food choices;